Skip to main content

 Academic

-A sophisticated analysis of the of aromatase inhibitors in men moves beyond absolute hormone values to focus on the intricate relationships and feedback mechanisms within the endocrine system.
+A sophisticated analysis of the long-term safety of aromatase inhibitors in men moves beyond absolute hormone values to focus on the intricate relationships and feedback mechanisms within the endocrine system.
 The central concept for this advanced understanding is the Estradiol-to-Testosterone (E2:T) ratio.

 Many of the biological effects and clinical outcomes observed in men are governed by the relative balance of these two hormones.
 Prolonged AI use directly manipulates this ratio.
 While the primary intent is to prevent the pathological consequences of an E2:T ratio skewed towards estrogen dominance, aggressive or prolonged inhibition creates an opposing imbalance.